makwaijun/personalwebpagev2/content/blog/post13.md

 1) Marketing and advertising to capture customers that are faced with multiples of similarly priced and quality products.

 What this means:

 1. True game-changing innovations will remain rare.
 This observation is often masked by hype.
 2. Profitability will continue to be squeezed.
 These are not dividend companies.

-#### Part 5: What about Recessions?
+Hype bubbles and the great decoupling of human needs with the economy.

+#### Why "making" is critical to the economy and the soul

+### Chapter 2: T

+#### The Economic Pump is Changing

+Static value vs free debt and cash. (read deficit myth)

+#### The Incentives and Optimal

+The Freemium future; monetisation

+#### The Have and Have nots

+The global divide: The grand theory of surviving and thriving in a non-zero sum world.
+Capital spending has decoupled from job creation and distribution.
+This is one part of the systems loop that has broken down.
+Geographically, there will be a divide.
+Countries after years of exploitation (guised under development) may permanently not be able to catch up.

+### Chapter 3: The outlook for the future

+#### Continual dynamics

+#### Steady state - Humanity Progresses(?) into a protected end state

-The economic cycle largely holds.
+- The economic cycle largely holds.
 However,

-**how will countires survive? rethinking economic development**

-THe grand theory of survivng and thirving in a non-zero sum world.

-Capital spending has decoupled from job creation and distribution.
-This is one part of the systems loop htat has broken down.

-#### The three unifying theories underpinning development in small economies

-Premised on the mercantilist mindset:

-#### The Economic Pump

-Static value
+- How recent crises have pointed towards a steady state of the future.
+- The producing elites vs the consuming masses.
+The emergence of a global class divide.

+#### The Rat Race of Humanity - Which will win first?

+###